kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).

-To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, this tutorial uses a separate namespace called `demo` throughout.

 ```bash
 $ kubectl create ns demo